Motivic Multiple Zeta Values and the Block Filtration: Block-graded multiple zeta values and an encoding of relations

 Note that we can still define a concept of depth on $\bg$ as before.
 We define the depth of a word $w$ to be $d(w)$, and induce a decreasing filtration on $\bg$ via its embedding $\bg\hookrightarrow\qpoly$.
 It is interesting here that depth grading gives canonical generators in depth 1, while block grading gives $p_{2k+1}$ consisting only of terms of depth $k$ or $k+1$.

-\begin{lem} $p_{2k+1}$ contains only depth $k$ and $k+1$ terms. \end{lem} \begin{proof} Suppose $w$ is a word of block degree 1 and weight $2k+1$.
+\begin{lem} The block-graded generators $p_{2k+1}$ contains only depth $k$ and $k+1$ terms. \end{lem} \begin{proof} Suppose $w$ is a word of block degree 1 and weight $2k+1$.
 Then $e_0we_1$ has two blocks and hence contains exactly one of $e_0^2$ or $e_1^2$.
-In the first case, the number of $e_1$ must be exactly half $2k+1 - 1$, i.e. $k$.
+In the first case, the number of $e_1$ must be exactly half of $2k+1 - 1$, i.e. $k$.
 In the second case, the number of $e_0$ must similarly be $k$ and hence the number of $e_1$ is $k+1$. \end{proof}